lazy-eggplant/vs.templ/docs/calc.md

 title: Computing expressions
 ---

-Tentative specs for higher order expressions.
+Tentative specs for higher order expressions to add some degree of freedom in calculations.
-They extends the current expression by starting with `:`.
-Instead of being interpreted as usual, they represent the serialization of a program in reverse polish notation (RPN).
+They are still interpreted as expression, starting with `:`.
+The content of the expression represent the serialization of a program in reverse polish notation (RPN).
-This is going to run, and the single element left out on stack will be taken as the final expression.
+The VM is going to run it, and the only element left on stack is taken as the final expression value.

 For example, assuming the environment had `i` set to `1`: